MicroEJ/docs/VEEPortingGuide/coreEngine.rst

             During its startup, the Core Engine automatically zero-initializes the sections ``ICETEA_HEAP``, ``_java_heap``, and ``_java_immortals``.

 ..
 [1]
-   Among all RW sections, those should be always placed to internal RAM for performance purpose.
+   Among all RW sections, those should be always placed into internal RAM for performance purpose.

 Dependencies
 ============